-Backup Format Overview
+New Backup Format Overview

 The new backup format is based on the idea that backup data on the storage is always kept as a data container regardless of the backup type.
 This approach allows keeping backup plans completely independent from each other.
 Every backup plan is always a separate configuration that delivers backup data to a specific location on backup storage.
 In other words, each separate backup plan data is kept in its own directory on backup storage.
-This data structure allows avoiding any possible backup data interference issues.
+This data structure expels any backup data interference issues.

 New backup format key features are: